henry11244/WeatherDashboard/README.md

 ## About The Project

-The motivation behind this project is to make a user friendly dashboard that can pull weather data from any location and convert as well as display the information that is both useful and readable.
+The motivation behind this project is to design an intuitive dashboard that can pull weather data for any location as well as display information that is both useful and readable to the user.

 <p align="right">(<a href="#top">back to top</a>)</p>